joeylitalien/noise2noise-pytorch/ReadMe.md

 ## Results

-Model was only trained for 30 epochs with a train/valid split of 1000/200 on a GTX 780.
-Much better results can be achieved with a larger dataset and longer training time.
-I might upload better results when I get the time to train on a P100 cluster.
+Model was only trained for 1000 epochs with a train/valid split of 2000/400 on a GTX 780.
+I will upload the results for text trained with clean targets soon; text overlay takes time to train since the text adding routine is expensive.

 <table align="center">
   <tr align="center">